jinyoung/aime/README.md

+# This is still a draft.
+It is scheduled to be released in early March.

 AI application development often requires a balance between leveraging the power of AI and maintaining object-oriented programming principles.
 Traditional frameworks like LangChain and Semantic Kernel offer robust solutions but may require developers to adapt their design patterns to fit the AI integration model.

 #### AIME Framework